Skip to content

 Rotating Node Layouts in a View

 You can rotate sets of nodes around their central point using the Rotate tool in the Layout menu.
 Simply enter the degrees by which you wish to rotate the node layout, and complete the action by selecting ROTATE.
+Nodes must be selected first before they can be rotated.

-Sorting a View
+Sorting Nodes in a View

 Nodes can be sorted in the following ways: